 Vivint’s Monitoring Plans

 As mentioned, you can choose between Vivint’s three monitoring plans: Smart Security, Smart Home, and Smart Control.
 The latest Vivint plans and prices you see below are fixed, except for the Smart Control prices.
-For that plan, each camera you add to your system costs an additional $5 per month.
+For that plan, each camera you add to your system after the first two costs an additional $5 per month.
 So that’s something to keep in mind.

 |Vivint Subscription Plan Options||Smart Security||Smart Home||Smart Control|